 - My Rules Are Not Your Rules: AI units can instantly jump out after being engaged in a fight, whereas players experience a large penalty to their Hyperspeed Escape time if they try to do the same.

 - Necessary Drawback:

 - Weapons are divided into three types.
 One gives More Dakka but is short-ranged, one has long range but poor rate of fire and the third offers a balance.

 - Hull plating offers bonuses to hull points, defence against normal attacks, defence against critical hits or a mix of two or more of those.
 The mixes give less of each individual attribute.

 - Nitro Boost: Boosting is a default option for all ships, though you naturally get smaller boosts off the bigger ships.

-- Normal Fish in a Tiny Pond: The Battlestars and Basestars are superior to all the other ships that players have regular access to.
+- Normal Fish in a Tiny Pond: The Battlestars and Basestars, which in the main series proper are the standard spacecraft, are superior to all the other ships that players have regular access to.